meg768/word-clock/README.md

 nano /Volumes/boot/wpa_supplicant.conf
 ````

 Then paste the contents above and save.
+Now eject
+your drive named **boot** and put the SD card in the Pi.

 ### Update apt-get